Have you ever considered having a custom piece of sofa created just for you?

-Buildlane sets up a designer with a beautiful online portal where they can build projects and upload specifications from inspiration images to technical drawings.
+The Buildlane app provides a designer with a beautiful online portal where they can build projects and upload specifications from inspiration images to technical drawings.
 They even offer services like 3D rendered shop drawings, studio photography of the final product, shipping logistics and more.
 All of this helps designers communicate more effectively with their clients.

 This bench project is one that we have tweaked a number of times with Buildlane.

 Oh, you tryna order that?
 We will custom make it for you with Buildlane!

 We even had one modified to suit an install with our talented friend and designer Stephanie of Covet Living Interiors.
 She used a vintage Suzani and we were able to communicate the perfect placement of this delicate vintage textile with the makers at Buildlane.
 It turned out perfecto.

 Next up with Buildlane, we are diving into two barrel swive chairs for Betsy’s living room, as part of the ongoing new additions at betsy’s house.

 DESIGNERS!
 SIGN UP FOR BUILDANE AND GET STARTED ON YOUR FIRST QUOTE!

 If you are a designer and you are interested in setting up an account with Buildlane to explore your custom furniture needs, please hit up the folks there by signing up at left.
 All you need is your Trade License info.